-PDAP is consolidating data from every U.S. agency into a critical public resource.
+Our mission is to make data from every U.S. police agency accessible via a single public resource.

 We're making a space for collaboration, and an open-source toolkit for people who use police data every day: activists, researchers, journalists, and government workers.

 Our current focus is creating a database of criminal justice agencies, and a national directory of public records about every agency.
 This is a massive project, and we're just getting started.

 There are tens of thousands of criminal justice agencies, and each has a unique way to publish information.
 Public records can be difficult to find, organized in confusing ways and kept behind bureaucratic request processes.

 We're embracing grassroots and open-source principles to tackle this complex problem at scale.

 We're a small non-profit with ambitious goals and a tiny budget.
 Every bit helps.

 We're indexing police Data Sources for every criminal justice agency.